-The purpose of the present age is to select, test, and train a holy government that will rule for eternity the people from the nations.
+The purpose of the present age is to select, test, and train a holy government that will rule the people from the nations for eternity.

 The almost total emphasis upon evangelism in our day is missing what God desires.
-Some thought must be given to the maturing of those who already been brought into the churches.
-They are not acquainted with God’s plan for them as Governing Priests.
+Some thought must be given to maturing those who already were brought into the churches.
+They are not acquainted with God’s plan for them as governing priests.
 They have little understanding of why God has called them out of the world.

-I’m afraid that of which Jude spoke has come to pass.
+I’m afraid what Jude spoke has come to pass.
 The grace of God has been turned into an excuse for immorality.

-If we are to lay hold on the Divine Virtue that is being presented in our day, a further work of redemption. we must grow in righteous behavior.
+If we are to lay hold on the Divine Virtue that is being presented in our day, which is a further work of redemption, we must grow in righteous behavior.

 We have much to say about this, but it is hard to make it clear to you because you no longer try to understand.
 In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.
 You need milk, not solid food!
 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.
 (Hebrews 5:11-14)